Teeth Bonding Media, PA

 Dental bonding is an effective cosmetic dental treatment for many dental concerns.
 From tooth damage to minor imperfections, tooth bonding can offer a quick, economical, and customized result.
-Tooth bonding may be recommended to treat chipped or cracked teeth, discolored teeth, and gaps between teeth.
+We recommend tooth bonding in our Media, PA office to treat chipped or cracked teeth, discolored teeth, and tooth gaps.

-If you want to see if dental bonding is right for you, visit Dr. Gregory Hillyard and Dr. Alexandra Monroe’s Media, PA dental office.
+To see if dental bonding is for you, visit Dr. Gregory Hillyard and Dr. Alexandra Monroe’s Media, PA, dental office.
 They collaborate with patients of all ages to determine what treatment options work for their specific needs.

 What is Tooth Bonding?

-Dental bonding may be completed in a single visit to our Media, PA office.
-Your dentist will prepare the tooth or teeth to be bonded by removing a small amount of surface enamel.
-A process called etching will create a slightly varied or rougher surface so the material can adhere to the tooth and remain in place.
+We can provide Dental bonding treatment in a single visit to our Media, PA, dental office.
+Our dentist will prepare the tooth or teeth to be bonded by removing a small amount of surface enamel.
+An etching solution will create a slightly varied or rougher surface.
+This preparation ensures the material can adhere to the tooth and remain in place.

 The Uses of Dental Bonding

-One of the best things about dental bonding is that it can be used for a wide variety of dental fixes.
-It’s often seen as a more cost-effective option compared to porcelain veneers, as it can take on all of the same issues.
+One of the best things about dental bonding is that it can treat various cosmetic issues.
+Bonding is more cost-effective than porcelain veneers, as it can handle all the same issues.
 Whether you have discolored teeth, teeth that are too far apart, misshapen teeth, or damaged teeth, dental bonding can probably help.

-Since the material is malleable, it’s easy to shape to take on any form, whether it’s evening out a chipped tooth or closing a tooth gap.
-It can be color-matched to the exact color of your surrounding teeth, or it can be made whiter to brighten your smile.
-It’s polished at the end, making it an almost seamless addition to your smile.
+Since the material is malleable, it’s easy to shape to take on any form, whether evening out a chipped tooth or closing a tooth gap.
+We can color-match bonding to the exact color of your surrounding teeth.
+Our office can make teeth whiter with bonding.
+Once we bond teeth, we polish them, making them an almost seamless addition to your smile.

 The main downside of dental bonding is that it isn’t considered a permanent restoration.
-On average, it lasts for about 5-10 years, though it can last longer if it’s taken care of exceptionally well.
-However, this can make it an ideal fix for certain issues.
+On average, tooth bonding lasts 5-10 years.
+However, bonding can last longer if taken care of exceptionally well.
 If you’re unsure about a more permanent form of restoration or your child chips a tooth, this is the best option for cases like those.

 Bonding to restore natural contours to teeth